chankrrn/WRO-FE-YBR/elec/elec_README.md

 **Purpose:** Relative heading and orientation reference.

-The BNO055 internally combines information from:

-- accelerometer,
-- gyroscope,
-- magnetometer.

-It provides fused orientation outputs to the Raspberry Pi.
+TThe BNO055 combines data from its built-in accelerometer, gyroscope, and magnetometer to calculate the robot’s orientation.
+It then provides fused orientation data to the Raspberry Pi, allowing the system to monitor the robot’s heading and movement more reliably.

 ### Interface